kalavattam/protocol_chipseq_signal_norm/workflow.md

 </details>
 <br />

-## H. Use Atria to perform adapter and quality trimming of sequenced reads.
+### D. Use Atria to perform adapter and quality trimming of sequenced reads.
 <details>
 <summary><i>Bash code: Use Atria to perform adapter and quality trimming of sequenced reads.</i></summary>